 Brendon is a born and raised Islander.
 He's been mountain biking since his youth in Nanaimo and has grown passionate about all genres of off-road cycling.
 Working as a Software Engineering Manager, Brendon brings along an organized problem-solving attitude to find ways for SIMBS to grow its impact.
 Brendon is excited to continue elevating SIMBS by focusing on the volunteer experience through meaningful work and creating a collaborative environment.
 Brendon's always happy to get out and meet, just get in touch!

 Growing up in Ontario, Alon would dream about mountain biking in BC, so it didn't take him long to get hooked on the local riding.
 In our "pay-to-play" world, the volunteer driven nature of MTB trails stood out to Alon as something special, and he felt a duty to contribute to our amazing trails.

 Victoria has a long history of mountain biking, with the formation of SIMBS in 1998.
-As President Alon is committed to helping our region reach its full potential as a MTB destination by supporting the development of awesome new MTB opportunities, stewarding our existing trails responsibly, and promoting our diverse community.
+As Vice-President and past President Alon is committed to helping our region reach its full potential as a MTB destination by supporting the development of awesome new MTB opportunities, stewarding our existing trails responsibly, and promoting our diverse community.

 Community Engagement Directorcommunity@simbs.com